SAP/spartacus-docs/_pages/dev/routes/adding-and-customizing-routes.md

 ## Adding a Content Page Route

-To add new route, no development is required, it suffices to add in the CMS a new Content Page with *page label* starting with slash i.e. `/contact-us`.
-The Spartacus' wildcard `**` route with match it out of the box.
+To add a new route, you simply add a new Content page in the CMS, and give it a page label that begins with a slash, such as `/contact-us`.
+The Spartacus wildcard route (`**`) matches it without any configuration.

-## Customizing the Product Page Route
+## Customizing a Product or Category Page Route

-Product Page route can be configured only in Spartacus.
-It has to contain the `:productCode` param to identify the product.
-But for SEO you may want to also include more parameters that can be accessed in the product entity, i.e. product name, in `ConfigModule`:
+You can only configure Product and Category page routes in Spartacus.

+Product page routes must contain the `:productCode` parameter to identify the product.
+Category page routes must contain the `:categoryCode` or `:brandCode` parameter to identify the category.

+For SEO, you may want to include more parameters in your route.
+The following is an example `ConfigModule` that adds a product name to the Product page route:

 ```typescript
 routing: {